chuongmep/CadPythonShell/README.md

 - Configurable "environment" variables that can be used in your scripts
 - Save "external scripts" for reuse and start collecting your awesome hacks!
 - Run scripts at Autocad or Civil startup
+- Quick **Snoop** info object Autocad or Civil3D
+- Interactive Snoop from console with IronPython
 ## Installation

 - Download last install stable(msi) from [Release](https://github.com/chuongmep/CADPythonShell/releases/latest)